About the college

-Linacre is a graduate college where most of the student community are in their 20s or 30s and from more than 50 different nationalities.
+Linacre is a graduate college where most of the student community are in their 20s or 30s and from more than 50 different nations.
 The college takes students in almost all subject areas creating a vibrant, diverse and international community.
 Most of its students are new to Oxford.

 Students and fellows - the academics attached to the college - eat and socialise together.
 Partners and children are welcome.
 Linacre has one common room for all and no High Table.
 The college is governed by its students and fellows.